 - High and constant heat exposure prevent sperm formation - as for example frequent hot baths; wearing tight underwear which hold the testes firmly against the body, especially non-porous synthetic underwear; long distance driving where heat from the engine falls directly on the testes, etc.

-- Diseases of the testes like tumours, syphilis, tuberculous.
+- Problems of the testes like tumours, syphilis, tuberculous.

-- Diseases of other glands like the pituitary gland may cause decreased sperm production.
+- Problems of other glands like the pituitary gland (hypopituitarism) may cause decreased sperm production.

 - Medicines and drugs like sulphonamides can affect spermatogenesis.
 Nicotine is a toxic chemical which can affect the testes and cause less sperm production.
 Deficiencies of Folic Acid, Zinc and Vit B12 are also believed to be responsible for low sperm count.